jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Do you want to live a happy life?

 Open up Instagram, YouTube, or WhatsApp.
-So easy and effective.
+So majical.

 Now, when you look at tax-codes, city by-laws, insurance rules, employment agreements.
-Do you the advertisements and slogans around these products as dark majic designed to hold back upgrades and keep us in the Industrial Age forever?
+Do you see the advertisements and slogans around these products as dark majic designed to hold back upgrades and keep us in the Industrial Age forever?

-You can hold these levers of power in your hand!
+You should, because Darth Blockbuster is the hero of selfish story.
+He nevers wants his time in the Sun to end.

 This final battle has an even more straightforward question.
 Do you appreciate your importance to life on Earth?
 Do you realize you must solve your problems with modern tools?
 Do you know it's your natural right to have a happy life?

-If you don't, we're stuck using adaptions as out of place as camels trying to swim in the Amazon.
+If you don't, we're stuck using a cyborgology as out of place as camels trying to swim in the Amazon.
 Burning coal in the Sunshine State.
 Driving to work in Boston blizzards.
 Forcing people to call into call-centers after a car crash.
 Depending on doctor writing to record our medical histories.

 All that's old technology.
 If we keep using it, we'll lose the game.
 This shouldn't sound dramatic.
 I'm not trying to scare you.
 But seriously, if we stop playing evolution, what do you think happens?